 AUSTRALIA — BANGLADESH — COMOROS — INDIA — INDONESIA — IRAN — KENYA — MADAGASCAR — MALAYSIA — MAURITIUS — MOZAMBIQUE — OMAN — SEYCHELLES — SINGAPORE — SOMALIA — SOUTH AFRICA — SRI LANKA — TANZANIA — THAILAND — UNITED ARAB EMIRATES — YEMEN

-Where will the Triennial take place?
+Where does the Triennial take place?

 Perth and regional centres, Western Australia (WA)

-John Curtin Gallery and Fremantle Arts Centre
+The 2021 exhibition partners John Curtin Gallery and Fremantle Arts Centre will again host IOTA exhibitions in 2024.

 Supporting venue partners across Perth Metro & Regional Western Australia